Keeper-Security/Commander/README.md

 * Push password resets to external systems (Active Directory, MySQL, etc...)

 ### Installation
-To jump right in to Commander, simply download the [Python](https://github.com/Keeper-Security/commander/python) code and you'll be up and running in a few minutes.
+To jump right in to Commander, simply download the [source code](https://github.com/Keeper-Security/commander/tree/master/python) and you'll be up and running in a few minutes.

 ### Support
 We're here to help.
 If you need help integrating Keeper into your environment, contact us at ops@keepersecurity.com.